 When you take out student loans, you trust that you’ll eventually make enough money to pay them back.
 But what if you’re struck by a sudden illness or are involved in an accident that leaves you unable to work?
-That’s where student loan disability discharge come in.
+This is where student loan forgiveness for disability comes in.

 If you’re a federal student loan borrower facing long-term disability and can’t work, you may be eligible for student loan forgiveness through Total and Permanent Disability discharge (TPD).

-Nelnet assists the education department with this program.
+Nelnet assists the Department of Education with this program.
 To be eligible, you’ll first have to demonstrate that you are totally and permanently disabled.
 You can do that in one of the following ways:

-If you borrowed from a bank, credit union or another private lender, your access to loan forgiveness, even in cases of disability, are likely more limited.
-However, some lenders — such as Sallie Mae and Discover — will forgive your remaining balance in the case of a disability or death.
+If you borrowed from a bank, credit union or another private lender, your access to loan forgiveness, even in cases of disability, is likely more limited.
+However, some lenders will forgive your remaining balance in the case of a disability or death.

 If your lender offers this option, be prepared to provide documentation of your disability.
 Each lender will have a unique application process and qualifying criteria.

-When applying for student loan forgiveness through TPD, you’ll be provided with the info you need to fill out the application.
+When applying for student loan disability discharge via TPD, you’ll be provided with the info you need to fill out the application.
 Nelnet will then check to see if your loans are eligible for forgiveness.
 Finally, they will contact your loan holders and notify them that loan payments should be suspended for 120 days.